 Upcoming events and important healthcare news for the week of June 18.

 The MHA has drafted comments on each of the proposed rules to update the Medicare fee-for-service (FFS) prospective payment system (PPS) for fiscal year (FY) 2019 for post-acute care settings.

-On April 24, the Centers for Medicare & Medicaid Services (CMS) released the proposed rule to update the Medicare fee-for-service inpatient prospective payment system for fiscal year (FY) 2019
+The MHA has drafted comments in response to the proposed rule that the Centers for Medicare & Medicaid Services (CMS) recently released to update the fiscal year (FY) 2019 inpatient prospective payment system.

 The MHA will host an educational webinar with Nova Consulting and Compliance, LLC, at 10 a.m.
 June 27 to review the latest information from the CMS for ensuring data is accurately reported for use in developing the FY 2020 wage index that will take effect Oct.
 1, 2019.